-Especially in the beginning and warming up phase.
+Especially in the beginning and during the warming up phase.

 I wanted to give you a few pointers about understanding chinchillas and if they will enjoy being held or not and what you can do on your end to increase your chance of your chinchilla enjoying being held in the future.

-I also wanted to give you a better idea at some best practices you can begin implementing immediately or after your upcoming chinchilla adoption.
+I also wanted to give you a better idea of some best practices you can begin implementing immediately or after your upcoming chinchilla adoption.

 If you hang with me for just a minute or two, I’m confident I can relieve some anxiety about becoming a chinchilla owner.

 Do Chinchillas Like To Be Held

 First and foremost, one of the biggest keys and tips I can give you is to respect your chinchilla and their wishes as far as handling is concerned.

 Ultimately, this is going to help your chinchilla enjoy being held and handled much faster.